-The Maine Department of Education has authority to require such an implementation plan.
-The Department already requires annual approval of school administrative units and public schools, including minimum areas such as assessment and evaluation of student performance, and training and development of personnel.158 As part of the annual approval, schools must complete a comprehensive education plan addressing all applicable laws and rules, as outlined in a resource compiled by the Department.159 Yet the Maine Department of Education has not used its approval authority to assess or ensure implementation of the Wabanaki Studies Law in each school administrative unit.
-In a chart on the Department's webpage, the Department fails to even identify the Wabanaki Studies requirement, 20-A M.R.S. § 4706, as one of the statutes with which schools' comprehensive education plans must certify compliance.160
+The Department has also failed to use its approval authority to enforce the Wabanaki Studies requirement.
+The Wabanaki Studies Commission recommended that the Department The Maine Department of Education has authority to require such an implementation plan.
+The Department already requires annual approval of school administrative units and public schools, including minimum areas such as assessment and evaluation of student performance, and training and development of personnel.
+As part of the annual approval, schools must complete a comprehensive education plan addressing all applicable laws and rules, as outlined in a resource compiled by the Department.
+Yet the Maine Department of Education has not used its approval authority to assess or ensure implementation of the Wabanaki Studies Law in each school administrative unit.
+In a chart on the Department's webpage, the Department fails to even identify the Wabanaki Studies requirement, 20-A M.R.S. § 4706, as one of the statutes with which schools' comprehensive education plans must certify compliance.